openSUSE/openSUSE-release-process/Alpha.md

 #### set up :Images subproject

-set up the :Images and Images:ToTest subproject, including Containers: namespace.
+set up the :Images and Images:ToTest as well as ARM:Images and ARM:Images:ToTest subprojects, including Containers: namespace.
 Use project copy as with main project

 #### setup subproject for containers
 Responsible: favogt